Steps in preventing computer theft or making it less painful

 Protection and tracking services

-There are dozens of online services that can help protect your computer, and in the event that it's stolen, help locate it.
-Below is a list of some of these companies in alphabetic order.
+Several online services help protect your computer, and if it's stolen, help locate it.
+Below are these companies in alphabetic order.